koriaf/parks-bce-integration-bookable-things/api_reservations.rst

 .. http:post:: /reservations/{reservation_id}/confirmation-data/
 .. http:post:: /reservations/{reservation_id}/completion-data/

-These two endpoints are simular and are used to save extra data and update the reservation status.
+These two endpoints are similar and are used to save extra data and update the reservation status.

 In the current API version they are available both to delivery and agent orgs; although changing status to "confirmed" is available only to delivery org.